MolSSI/QCFractal/docs/source/overview/tasks_services.rst

 does the iteration itself.
 There is typically a limit on the number of running services on a server (which is configurable).

-Like tasks, services are assigned a tag and priority - the priority determines the order that the services start on the server.
-Dependencies (new records) created by the services inherit both the tag and priority.
+Like tasks, services are assigned a compute tag and priority - the priority determines the order that the services start on the server.
+Dependencies (new records) created by the services inherit both the compute tag and priority.

 Records that are based on services have a :attr:`~qcportal.record_models.BaseRecord.service` property (a :class:`~qcportal.record_models.RecordService`), which contains